kj-masumo/kj-masumo/README.md

 ### Hi there 👋
 I'm Ken.
-I have a Master of Science in Information Management degree specializing in Data Science from the University of Washington.
+I have a Master of Science in Information Management degree specializing in Data Science from the University of Washington's Information School.
 I love using data to learn more about the "story" that it tells and help guide future decision-making.
 I work in Python and R, and am happy to share some of my favorite projects here on GitHub.
 You can find the code for these projects at my [GitHub Repositories Page](https://github.com/kj-masumo?tab=repositories).

 ### Recipe Ingredient Substitution Finder
 * A machine learning project to try to automatically find ingredients that could be substituted for one another in recipes